rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 We have a few packages to add.

 1. Run the mingw-get GUI from your desktop by double clicking the "MinGW Installer" shortcut.
-2. Right click the following packages (bin) and select "Mark for Installation" using the left side for navigation
+2. Right click the following list of packages (bin) within the right pane and select "Mark for Installation".
+Use the left navigation tree to filter categories.
 	* Basic Setup
  		* `mingw-developer-toolkit`
  		* `mingw32-base`